Equitable Mortgage: Meaning, Importance, Differences & How It Works

 How Does an Equitable Mortgage Work?

-While equitable mortgages can be beneficial in terms of quick processing, privacy, and the ability to retain property ownership, it is crucial to understand the repayment terms and the legal consequences involved.
+While equitable mortgages can be beneficial in terms of quick processing, privacy, and the ability to retain property rights or ownership, it is crucial to understand the repayment terms and the legal consequences involved.

 Pros and Cons of Equitable Mortgages